 For more guidance when it comes to adding a double storey extension, have a read of our guide.

-8. Add a garden room
+8. Add a garden room without planning permission

 You should avoid building in front of your property, as this generally requires planning permission, and your plans will also need to meet the following criteria:

 - Outbuildings must be single storey with a maximum eaves height of 2.5 metres and maximum overall height of four metres with a dual pitched roof, or three metres for any other roof.

 - No verandas, balconies or raised platforms are allowed.

 - Your room must be no bigger than 30 square metres and cannot occupy more than 50 per cent of the total space of your garden.

 - Planning permission will be needed for rooms used as accommodation.